juan131/wordpress-for-k8s/README.md

 - [Before you begin](https://github.com/bitnami/charts#before-you-begin).

+> Note: for GKE, the cluster must be created with the required scopes to manage CloudDNS in order to use External DNS.

 ## How to use this tutorial

 This tutorial provides a script ([setup-wordpress-for-k8s.sh](setup-wordpress-for-k8s.sh)) that you can use to deploy all the required solutions in your Kubernetes cluster in a orchestrated way.